(for career advice click here)

-- Other languages – this is especially important for positions where you will be working with people, so it might work to your advantage including other languages that you are familiar with.
+Other languages – this is especially important for positions where you will be working with people, so it might be to your advantage including other languages that you are familiar with.

 Leadership positions (if applicable)

-- These are all the leadership positions held previously and currently, include the title of the position and the years active e.g. Help Me Up president (August 2017 – present).
+These are all the leadership positions held previously and currently, include the title of the position and the years active e.g. Help Me Up president (August 2017 – present).
 List the positions in a chronological order starting with the most recent the most recent.

 Awards and achievements (if applicable)

-- Same as leadership positions, mention what the award was for and the year obtained.
+Same as leadership positions, mention what the award was for and the year obtained.
 List the achievements/awards in a chronological order starting with the most recent.
 These include academic, sports etc.

 Work experience (if applicable) – list all the companies/organisations you have ever worked for (in a chronological order, starting with the most recent).

 This is any voluntary work done or you are currently doing.
-Also include short description and duration.
+Also include a concise description and duration.